Lemoncode/react-alicante-hooks-workshop/03-block-1/02-pure-component-callback/Readme.md

 - Now if we run the sample we can check the expected behavior.

-> Excercise: what if we group _username_ and _lastname_ in an object (single useState) and use the spread operator to assign the object, would that work?
+> Exercise: what if we group _username_ and _lastname_ in an object (single useState) and use the spread operator to assign the object, would that work?
 > check why :-)

 # About Basefactor + Lemoncode